DATA-GBG-E24C/atm/CONTRIBUTING.md

 # 🤝 Contributing to ATM

-Thank you for considering contributing to **ATM** – a banking and account management system built with Spring Boot, HTML/CSS, and MySQL on Azure.
+Thank you for considering contributing to **ATM** – a banking and account management system built with Spring Boot.

 We welcome all kinds of contributions: new features, bug fixes, documentation improvements, and ideas!